-In a relational database, denormalization is an approach to speeding up read performance (data retrieval) in which the administrator selectively adds back specific instances of redundant data after the data structure has been normalized.
+Denormalization is an approach to speeding up read-oriented data retrieval performance in a relational database, where the database administrator selectively adds back specific instances of redundant data after the data structure has been normalized.
 A denormalized database should not be confused with a database that has never been normalized.

 Using normalization in SQL, a database will store different but related types of data in separate logical tables, called relations.
 When a query combines data from multiple tables into a single result table, it is called a join.
 The performance of such a join in the face of complex queries is often the occasion for the administrator to explore the denormalization alternative.Content Continues Below

 Normalization vs. denormalization

 Multiple joins in the same query can have a negative impact on performance.
 As the number of tables spawned by the design increases, the complexity of the joins can create computing overhead that is unacceptable.
 Joins can be I/O intensive, and related query execution can consume an inordinate amount of time, sometimes even crashing applications.

 With database denormalization, data designers stitch together disparate tables.
 This happens at the expense of a number of data redundancies, but it can be useful for cutting down on the number of joins, and thus speeding operations.
 The trade-off for the database designer lies in creating database systems that have fewer large tables or more small tables, based on resources and requirements for interactivity of queries.
 The designer must also weigh this against problems of data redundancy, especially the possibility of increased data inconsistency.

 After data has been duplicated, the database designer must take into account how multiple instances of the data will be maintained.
 One way to denormalize a database is to allow the database management system to store redundant data on disk.
 This has the added benefit of ensuring the consistency of redundant copies.
 As disk costs have fallen over the years, such approaches have grown in popularity.
 Makers of relational databases have enhanced databases to ensure better consistency when denormalization is employed.